-dynamiCROP :: dynamic assessment of human exposure from pesticide uptake into plants
+dynamiCROP :: plant uptake model for dynamic assessment of human exposure from pesticide residues in food crops

 order & contact